RdEl00/alx-system_engineering-devops/0x01-shell_permissions/README.md

 - 7-everybody : Add execution permission to the owner, the group owner and the other users, to the file hello.
 - 8-James_Bond : Set the permission to the file hello as follows: (Owner: no permission at all, Group: no permission at all, Other users: all the permissions).
 - 9-John_Doe : Set the mode of the file hello to this: (-rwxr-x-wx 1 julien julien 23 Sep 20 14:25 hello).
+- 10-mirror_permissions : Set the mode of the file hello the same as olleh’s mode.